raspiblitz/raspiblitz/README.md

 Now you are ready to start the SD card build script - copy the following command into your terminal and execute:

-`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/master/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh`
+`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/master/build_sdcard.sh && sudo bash build_sdcard.sh`

-As you can see from the URL you find the build script in this Git repo under `build.sdcard/raspbianStretchDesktop.sh`- there you can check what gets installed and configured in detail.
+As you can see from the URL you find the build script in this Git repo under `build_sdcard.sh` - there you can check what gets installed and configured in detail.
 Feel free to post improvements as pull requests.

 The whole build process takes a while.
 At the end the LCD drivers get installed and a reboot is needed.
 A user `admin` is created during the process.
 Remember the default password is now `raspiblitz`.
 You can login per SSH again - this time use admin: `ssh admin@[IP-OF-YOUR-RASPI]`.
 An installer of the SD card image should automatically launch.
 If you do not want to continue with the installation at this moment and use this sd card as a template for setting up multiple RaspiBlitze, click `Cancel` and run `/home/admin/XXprepareRelease.sh`.
 Once you see the LCD going white and the activity LED of the pi starts going dark, you can unplug power and remove the SD card.
 You have now built your own RaspiBlitz SD card image.